0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 Facebook outsources data exploitation for political manipulation to companies like Cambridge Analytica.
 (Cadwalladr, Graham-Harrison, 2018).

-Facebook has democratized surveilance, where we have normalized reporting upon the intimate details of the status of our friends and family. (e.g. "X got engaged to Y", "Tagged my friend A in this photo, at location X", "B works at company C.").
+Facebook has democratized surveillance, where we have normalized reporting upon the intimate details of the status of our friends and family. (e.g. "X got engaged to Y", "Tagged my friend A in this photo, at location X", "B works at company C.").

 Without privacy, people resort to self-censorship, and therefore removing any aspect of political action or critique from themselves, thus becoming normalized to political impotence.
 (Assange, Appelbaum, Müller-Maguhn, Zimmermann, 2012).

 Former founding President Sean Parker, along with former vice-president of user growth Chamath Palihapitiya have both objected to Facebooks’ use of dopamine-driven feedback loops to increase addictive behavior.
 (Hern, 2018).

 Former Chief Information Security Officer Alex Stamos resigned from Facebook over an internal disagreement in how much Facebook should publicly share about how nation-states used the platform in the run-up to the 2016 elections.
 (Perlroth, Frenkel, Shane, 2018).

-Co-founder of WhatsApp (acquired by Facebook) Brian Acton has said people should #DeleteFacebook.
-(Newton, 2018).

 Facebook correlates data from loyalty program providers (e.g. Walgreens cards from Nielsen-Catalina Solutions) who have access to brick-and-mortar purchase history with individual Facebook accounts.
 Companies like Johnson & Johnson can buy this data from the broker and use Facebook tools to target individual users for ads promoting products they've previously purchased.
 (Stern, 2018).